Tribadism: Among female bonobos

 Female-female genital sex is not exclusive to humans.
-Females of the bonobo species, found in the Democratic Republic of the Congo, also engage in this act, usually referred to by primatologists as GG rubbing (genital-to-genital).
+Females of the bonobo species also engage in this act, usually referred to by primatologists as GG rubbing (genital-to-genital).
 "Perhaps the bonobo's most typical sexual pattern, undocumented in any other primate, is genito-genital rubbing (or GG rubbing) between adult females," stated primatologist Frans de Waal.
 "One female facing another clings with arms and legs to a partner that, standing on both hands and feet, lifts her off the ground."

 In bonobos, the clitoris is larger and more externalized than in most mammals.
 Ethologist Jonathan Balcombe states that bonobos rub their clitorises together rapidly for ten to twenty seconds, and this behavior, "which may be repeated in rapid succession, is usually accompanied by grinding, shrieking, and clitoral engorgement"; on average, female bonobos engage in genital–genital rubbing "about once every two hours".

+According to the researchers from various academic institutions they found "After sexual interactions with other females, female bonobos also displayed higher levels of oxytocin in the urine.
+The same, however, did not occur after they had mated with males", and they suggested this biological reaction of female bonobo may derive a strong influence of on the community.
+"Female bonobos, it seems, derive more pleasure from sexual engagement with other females.
+This may also allow them to establish themselves as equal to the males in the community — by sticking together".